p41s4/RansomwareDB/README.md

 ### Country Selection

-You can customize the monitored country by changing the `PAIS_MONITORIZADO` variable in the code.
+You can customize the monitored country by changing the variable in the front.
 Use the two-letter country code (e.g., "ES" for Spain, "US" for United States).

 ### Email Configuration